-Research indicates that more than 50 percent of New Zealand dairy farms recognise Johne's Disease, however many other farmers may be unware they have it.
+Research indicates that more than 50 percent of New Zealand dairy farms have had cases of Johne's Disease, however it is likely to be present, but not identified, on more farms.

-Hygiene with young calves is paramount in Johne's Disease control programmes, especially avoiding faecal contamination from older cows:
+Hygiene with young calves is paramount in Johne's Disease control programmes, and in particular avoiding exposure of calves to adult faecal matter:

-- Immediate post calving management needs care.
+- Immediate post-calving management needs care.
 Each calf has to receive sufficient colostrum from a healthy dam.
-Where dam health has not been properly considered then cross feeding of colostrum from another or mixture of dams potentially carries a significant risk
+Where dam health has not been properly considered then cross feeding of colostrum from another dam, or mixture of dams, potentially carries a significant risk.

-- Early separation after birth of the calf from the cow early is important provided it can be guaranteed that adequate colostrum has been fed
+- Early separation after birth of the calf from the cow is important provided it can be guaranteed that adequate colostrum has been fed.

 - Calves should not graze in hospital paddocks.